ahawkins/hawkins.io/wip/ruby-community-the-next-version.md

 	are easier to integrate into large code bases and also enforce boundaries.
 *	**Prefer self composed stacks** over turn key solutions
+* Focus on **mid to long term** concerns over immediate needs
 * Architect with strong boundaries in mind
-* Focus on **mid to long term** concerns over immediate needs
+* Actively minimize and audit your dependencies.
+Do not blindly trust the other's work.
 * Lead by example - Demonstrate and teach others how to apply these values through open source, code review, and other means.